Skip to main content

 claude mcp add revyl -- revyl mcp serve

-claude mcp add revyl -e REVYL_API_KEY=your-api-key -- revyl mcp serve
+claude mcp add revyl -e REVYL_API_KEY=your-api-key -- revyl mcp serve # Explicit key

-Verify: claude mcp list
+claude mcp list # Verify

 Codex (OpenAI)